 Snapchat | 750 million | 10h | Stories, Spotlight | 160 |

-The challenge is no longer simply to accumulate views, but to win the loyalty of hybrid audiences and converge uses.
-This balance of power is reinforced by the spectacular growth of digital in everyday life5.56 billion Internet users, 5.24 billion active social profiles and an average daily engagement time of 2 hours 21 minutes are the hallmarks of a highly competitive market.
+The challenge is no longer just to accumulate views, but to retain hybrid audiences and converge uses.
+This balance of power is reinforced by the spectacular growth of digital in everyday life: 5.56 billion Internet users, 5.24 billion active social profiles and an average engagement of 2 hours 21 minutes per day on networks are the markers of a highly competitive market.

-As strategies evolve, it becomes clear that the distinction is as much about the ability to monetize audiences as it is about mastery of technological tools - from algorithmic recommendations to rights management of AI-generated content.
-The massive engagement around videos on YouTube is also translating into the emergence of innovative monetized formats, while Facebook is accelerating in the personalization and integration of video shopping.
+As strategies evolve, it becomes clear that the distinction is made as much by the ability to monetize audiences as by mastery of technological tools—from algorithmic recommendations to rights management on AI-generated content.
+Massive engagement with videos on YouTube is also resulting in the emergence of innovative monetized formats, while Facebook is accelerating its personalization and integration of video shopping.

 Rising platforms and fragmentation of uses

-The fragmentation of the digital landscape, however, creates a formidable complexity for advertisers and content creators alike.
-The buzz around niche platforms such as Bluesky or Threads is accompanied by growing difficulty in building loyal audiences.
-Conquering attention spans thus becomes the true barometer of success, justifying massive investment and continuous innovation.
+The fragmentation of the digital landscape, however, creates formidable complexity for advertisers and content creators.
+The excitement around niche platforms, such as Bluesky or Threads, is accompanied by an increasing difficulty in establishing loyal audiences.
+Winning attention span is therefore becoming the true barometer of success, justifying massive investments and continuous innovation.

-To understand how the video battle is structured, it's essential to look at engagement mechanisms and how they are evolving - a decisive issue in today's market.
+To understand how the video battle is structured, it is imperative to focus on the engagement mechanisms and their evolution, a decisive issue in the current market.

-The ability to generate deep, lasting commitment is one of the key criteria that separate the market leaders.
-On YouTube, the diversity of formats (long videos, shorts, live, playlists) encourages à la carte consumption, fostering the creation of communities around key creators such as MrBeastwith a record 341 million subscribers this year.
+The ability to generate lasting and deep engagement is one of the major criteria that separates market leaders.
+On YouTube, the diversity of formats (long videos, Shorts, Live, Playlists) encourages à la carte consumption, fostering the formation of communities around flagship creators such as MrBeastwith a record 341 million subscribers This year.

-Facebook, for its part, relies on the ease of viral sharing, the relay of private and public groups, and synergy with Instagram and Messenger to amplify its video audiences.
-AI-facilitated Reels and Stories are systematically highlighted in the Feed algorithm, pushing content discovery towards a logic of zapping and virality.
-This approach confers a formidable ability to generate reach, particularly on news, sports or entertainment topics.
+Facebook, for its part, is leveraging the ease of viral sharing, the relay of private and public groups, and the synergy with Instagram and Messenger to amplify its video audiences.
+AI-powered Reels and Stories are systematically highlighted in the Feed algorithm, pushing content discovery towards a logic of zapping and virality.
+This approach confers a formidable capacity to generate reach, particularly on current topics, sports, or entertainment.

-- Long videos on YouTube generate in-depth interaction (comments, likes, recurring subscriptions).
+- Long videos on YouTube generate in-depth interactions (comments, likes, recurring subscriptions).

-- Virality on Facebook takes advantage of the "shares + groups" structure, rapidly propelling content to a wider audience.
+- Virality on Facebook takes advantage of the “shares + groups” structure, quickly propelling content to broader targets.

 - The format live streaming on YouTube and Facebook, but also on Twitch or LinkedIn, marks important events (webinars, games, public debates).

-- Video vignettes (Shorts on YouTube, Reels on Facebook and Instagram, TikToks) encourage immediate engagement with young audiences.
+- Video capsules (Shorts on YouTube, Reels on Facebook and Instagram, TikToks) encourage immediate engagement with young audiences.

 - Recommendation tools stimulate both loyalty (creation of playlists, subscriptions, personalized recommendations) and discovery (algorithms exploring trends).